-What it is to be here: Colonisation and Resistance – Online at The Portico Library, online, 24 April–27 July 2020, free entry - Visit now
+What it is to be here: Colonisation and Resistance – Online at The Portico Library, online, Until 27 July 2021, free entry - Visit now

 2020 marks 250 years since the British explorer Lieutenant James Cook first landed on the shores of what we now call Australia and went on to map and claim the entire east coast for King George III.
 The event formed the beginning of a terrible and profound change for the more than 250 nations of Indigenous peoples that lived on the continent, who became dispossessed of their lands, exposed to a deadly wave of new diseases, and encountered sweeping violence, conflict and massacre.
 An estimated 90% of the Indigenous population died in just a few decades.
 The lives of their ancestors continue to be shaped by this still-unfolding legacy.